Writing & Living in Hanoi, Vietnam

-Only after having lived in a country for a certain time do you fully appreciate the subtle differences and nuances that you never find in guidebooks.
-Here are ten things I have learnt about Vietnam.
+Only after having lived in Vietnam for a certain time do you fully appreciate the subtle differences and nuances that you never find in guidebooks.
+Here are 10 things I have learnt about Vietnam.

 Some like it hot

 You know you have been in Vietnam a while when you catch yourself saying, “It’s cooler today, it’s only 30.”